BreaBang/todo-mvc-auth-local/README.md

 # Introduction

-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+This simple Project Managment App is built using the MVC Architecture, we have also implemented "authorization" so users can sign up and log into the app.

----

-> Be sure to add that lovely star 😀 and fork it for your own copy

----

 # Objectives

 - It's a beginner level app created to understand how MVC concept and logins are added

----

-# Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features

----
+- This project also provided exposure to using EJS and Node.js.

+- This was a group project that required 100devs developers to work together to understand the code and get it to run the way we wanted to.

 # Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator
+npm i bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

----

-# Install all the dependencies or node packages used for development via Terminal

-`npm install`

----

 # Things to add